The Psychology of Trump Derangement Syndrome

 • Recognize the warning signs that politics is hurting your mental health and relationships.

-• Apply evidence-based tactics (and therapies) to stay grounded—whoever’s in office.
+• Apply evidence-based tactics (and therapies provided by a mental health professional) to stay grounded—whoever’s in office.

 What Is “Trump Derangement Syndrome,” Really?